dotnet/designs/proposed/flexible-http.md

 - Efficient and lossless forwarding (e.g. proxy).
 - Better control over TLS handshakes.
     - TBD.
-- This should be able to replace the internals of `SocketsHttpHandler`.
+- The entirety of `SocketsHttpHandler` must be able to be built as a layer on top of this API.

 ## APIs